AnyChart/docs.anychart.com/Basic_Charts_Types/Pie-Doughnut_Charts.md

 <td> $90.000</td>
 </tr>
 </tbody></table>
-Now we need to convert this data table into JSON, this format will be accepted by AnyChart.
+Now we need to convert this data table into js, this format will be accepted by AnyChart.
 In terms of AnyChart data model we have one series of data (Sales) with categories that hold Retail channels names.
-Converted JSON Data looks like:
+Converted js Data looks like:
 ```
  chart = anychart.pieChart([
     ['Department Stores', 637166],